punitmishra/punitmishra.github.io/index.md

 # About Me

-Hi This is Punit.
+Hi!
+This is Punit.
 I am an Engineer.

-I love tinkering with electornic things.

-I build applications, automate stuff.

-I design light weight scalable infrasturcture.

-In my spare time I tinker with web3 & blockchain.

-I build pi-net, hack wifi routers, sinff packets.

-Currently, I work @ SAP.

-I graduated with a Bachelor of Science BS from University of California @ Berkeley in 2012.
+I build applications, design light weight - scalable infrasturcture and work on solving machine learning problems during the day @ SAP - which is where I work currently.
+In my spare time - I play with web3 & blockchain, build pi-net, hack wifi routers, sinff packets & tinker with everything powered with electricity.
+I graduated with a Bachelor of Science - BS in Electrical Engineering and Computer Sciences (EECS) from University of California @ Berkeley in 2012.

-Trying to figure out a good way to document and index important things simply.

 I have a dog Pepper (aka Mr. Pepper) - he is ~13.5 years now.

-# Work Experience
+Trying to figure out a good way to document and index important things in life here on this page; instead of wasting my time on XBox.

-# Hobby Projects
+# Projects

+* mrpepper.dog
+* msspice.dog
+* Raspberry Pi
+  * pi-net
+  * pi-hole
+  * circuit pi
+* Model Rail Roading
+* TrollMinds
+* Hippo
+* GrepLabs

-# Life
+# Life Stories

-# Stuff
+# Interesting Stuff

-## How?
+Here is a list of things I am interested in and a curated index of updated links which I use most of the time (you might find it intersting too then donate so that this website can self sustain).

+* Programming Languages - Rust/C/Python/Go/C++/Java/Scala
+    * Tutorials
+    * Books
+    * Hacks
+    * Debugging

+* Automation, Testing, Integration, Deployment - CI/CD
+  * CI
+    * Github Actions
+  * CD
+  * API Testing
+  * UI Testing
+  * Integration Testing

+* Systems Architecture and Design
+  * Domains and TLDs
+  * Let's Encrypt and SSL Certs
+  * TLS
+  * mTLS
+  * Service Mesh (Istio Stuff)

+* Distributed Sytems
+  * Storage
+  * Spark
+  * Streaming
+  * Cassandra

+* Machine Learning

+* Deep Links

+* Cryptography

+* Web3 & Blockchain
+ * bitcoins
+ * ethereum
+ * polygon
+ * ripple
+ * blockstack
+ * dogecoin
+ * grepcoin
+ * grepchain
+ *
+ * ipfs://

+* Open Hardware

+* Open Source Software

+---

 If you are wondering how was this page created, here are the step: